alectramell/rabbithole/README.md

 	$ rabbithole

-RabbitHole will show up in your file browser, drag the icon to you dashboard to place it, and there you are!
-Now start tagging some Developers! ;)
+RabbitHole will show up in your file browser, drag the icon to your dashboard.
+All done!
+Now, start tagging some linux Developers! ;)